 On instructions from the California Supreme Court, a state appellate court considered a defendant's claim that the state's second-degree felony murder rule is unconstitutionally vague.
-A divided court affirmed the conviction, reasoning that the underlying felony in that case, manufacturing methamphetamine, had previously been held to be inherently dangerous and that the trial judge had "relied on real-world, concrete [expert] evidence" in determining that the felony was inherently dangerous in the abstract.
+A divided court affirmed the conviction, reasoning that the underlying felony in that case, manufacturing methamphetamine, had previously been held to be inherently dangerous in People v.
+James, 74 Cal.
+Rptr.
+2d 7 (Cal.
+Ct.
+App.
+1998), and that the trial judge had "relied on real-world, concrete [expert] evidence" in determining that the felony was inherently dangerous in the abstract.
 In re White, 246 Cal.
 Rptr.
 3d 670, 681 (Cal.
 Ct.
 App.
 2019) (emphasis omitted).
 The California Supreme Court declined to hear the case.
 See In re White, 2019 Cal.
 Lexis 6117 (Aug.
 14, 2019).